 Expect Your Business IT Foundation to be Strong

-Candidates for your IT support provider should understand the importance of how your company’s computing resources work together.
+Candidates for your IT support provider should understand the importance of how your small businesses computing resources work together.
 A specific knowledge of your current configuration and ideas about improvements suggest they are interested in overall performance.
 Even if you decide to start with basic desktop support services, they are likely to be an effective partner as your business grows.
 For companies with a complex, established IT infrastructure, it’s essential they understand your physical IT architecture, and the growing virtual side.
 Cloud services, in-house virtualization and high-availability systems have specific architecture needs.

 Analytical Minds, Quality Tools and Metrics